kodjobaah/server-reader-writer/README.md

 =======================

 To use this application you will need to install
-1: zeromq
+1. zeromq
-2: git://github.com/zeromq/jzmq.git
+2. git://github.com/zeromq/jzmq.git

+To compile and test
-sbt stage
+1. sbt stage
-./target/universal/stage/bin/txodds
+2. ./target/universal/stage/bin/txodds